Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Experimental Evaluation

-We now evaluate the performance of downstream ML tasks in more difficult settings that often occur in real environments where a large portion of node attributes are missing.
-In these experiments, we fix the hyperparameters for all tasks for simplicity and only show the results for the Cora dataset since the results from other datasets follow similar trends.
+We now evaluate the performance in a more practical setting where some node attributes are missing.
+To this end, we create {\em incomplete attributed} networks by randomly masking $\{20,40,60,80\}\%$ of node attributes.
+We only show the results for the Cora dataset since the results from other datasets follow similar trends.
+The missing information is masked as zero, indicating the absence of information.

-We create {\em incomplete attributed} networks by randomly masking $\{20,40,60,80\}\%$ of node attributes in each dataset.
-The performance comparison between our \textsf{Edgeless-GNN} framework and the five benchmark methods is presented in Table \ref{Q4table} with respect to five performance metrics.
-Our findings demonstrate that, while the performance tends to degrade with an increasing portion of missing node attributes for all the methods, our \textsf{Edgeless-GNN} consistently achieves superior performance compared to other methods in terms of all performance metrics even for the case where only a small portion of node attributes are observable.
-This implies that our framework is robust to the degree of observability of node attributes even if a $k$NNG is constructed using the set of incomplete node attributes.
+The performance comparison between our \textsf{Edgeless-GNN} framework and the five benchmark methods, including two variants of GNN models, is presented in Table \ref{Tablemissingatt} with respect to five performance metrics using the Cora dataset.
+Our findings demonstrate that, while the performance tends to degrade with an increasing portion of missing node attributes for all the methods, our \textsf{Edgeless-GNN} mostly achieves superior performance compared to other methods in terms of all performance metrics even for the case where only a small portion of node attributes are observed.
+This implies that our framework is robust to the degree of observability of node attributes even if a proxy graph is constructed using the set of incomplete node attributes.